Lednerb/bilberry-hugo-theme/README.md

 ### MathJAX Markup
-If you want to add [MathJAX](https://www.mathjax.org) markup support, set parameter `enable_mathjax` option to `true` in your site's config file.
+To enable the [MathJAX](https://www.mathjax.org) markup support, set the `enable_mathjax` parameter to `true` in the `config.toml` file.

 ### Disabled Javascript Support
-Although this theme has a lot of features that only work with enabled javascript, it also fully supports disabled javascript.
+Although this theme has a lot of features that only work with enabled JavaScript, it also fully supports disabled JavaScript.
-Disabling javascript will not break any styles or essential functionality on the site.
+Disabled Javascript will not break any styling or essential functionalities of your website.

-Just head over to the demo page, disable javascript in your browser and check the results!
+You can test the behavior of the [demo site]((https://lednerb.github.io/bilberry-hugo-theme)) by disabling JavaScript in your browser.

 ### Video
 The following video hosting providers are supported: `YouTube`, `Vimeo`, and `Prezi`.
 Videos in the `MP4` format, either stored externally or within the site's `static` folder, are also supported.
 There are two options to display video embeds.

-The first one is to use a post of the `video` type.
+The first option is to use a post of the `video` type.
 Use the following command to create your video post:
 ```bash
 hugo new video/<post-name>.md
 ```